 What do I need to know if we are going to a quarry?
 You must be a current member to participate on quarry trips.
 Unless there is an exception, persons under the age of 18, and pets are not allowed.
 Hardhats, protective eye wear and steel-toed boot are highly recommended and sometimes required.
 Sometimes, the quarry will provide hardhats.
 If these items are not mentioned in the trip description, ask the trip leader.

 I am not a member.
 Can I go on a field trip?
-During the COVID crisis, no. Previously and future day, a few field trips a year are open to nonmembers.
-These trips are to encourage people to join.
+A few field trips a year are open to nonmembers.
+These trips are to encourage people to join the Society.
 Field trips are considered a privilege of membership.
 Members dues occasionally help pay for different aspects of a trip.
 Some trips have a limited roster or have restrictions imposed for various reasons.
 An unscheduled or unannounced person could ruin the day for themselves and others.

 I won't be able to make the trip on that day but on another day, where are you going to collect?
 Specific field trip information is rarely given out.
 There have been times when people jump the gun causing many problems.
 First, every site requires permission from the landowner for anyone to collect.
 Just because the Society has permission on a specific day does not mean members or nonmembers can go whenever they please.
 "Jumping fences" is not condoned.
 Second, going before the Society's scheduled time, can get you arrested or shot (at).